GfSE/SAF-Specification/viewpoints/Stakeholder-Requirement-Viewpoint.md

 * [System Architect](../stakeholders.md#System-Architect)
 ## Concern
 * What defines a valid solution towards the customer?
-* What are the requirement(s) that a Stakeholder imposes to the system?
 * What are the normal and extreme environmental conditions for normal operation, for not operational, for storage and for transport?
+* What are the requirements that a Stakeholder imposes to the system?
 ## Presentation
 Stakeholder Requirement(s) are structured in a way that the Stakeholder behind a requirement is identifiable.
 As appropriate, the identified Stakeholder Requirement(s) are receiving a Derivation Link from the justifying model artefact(s), namely Operational Performer, Operational Activity, and Operational Exchange.
 Note 1: "One requirement package for each Stakeholder" is a best-practice modeling rule.
 A package contains the requirement(s) specific for one Stakeholder.